 See more cage designs here.
 Images kindly shared by Martin (WeAreProteen).

 --> Thanks & shout out to them!

 The next aspect in making your good BSF love cage is:

 Aspect #2: Density

 A good density for the flies is about 6000-10,000 flies per 1 square meter.
 In other words, if you build a 6 sq.meter cage, you can put in about 10-20 kg of pupae ready to turn into flies.
 The daily input can be about 0.5 - 1.25 kg of darkened pupae.
 For a smaller estimate, the max you can go is about 40 heads per 10 cm square.

-A dense population may reduce chances of successful breeding.
+A dense population may reduce chances of successful breeding and be counterproductive.
 It confuses the flies or they may not get enough space for each one of them.
 BSF sometimes mate in mid-air & the constant buzzing around of too many flies may interrupt the event.
 The denseness can create some real heat problems or death when the flies stack onto each other to get a share of light in the cage.

 Now we can move on to do some lighting and shading:

 BSF love early morning light.
 The time between 9am to 1pm is best for mating.
 The temperature helps warm their bodies to get into the right reproductive mode.
 A love cage with about 60% light and 40% shade is good for the flies & pupae.
 If you're doing this indoors, try some breeding lights.
 In some labs, fluorescent lighting that runs 24/24 is sufficient.